-The first thing I noticed in this Lamson fly reel is how simple it looks.
-The minimalist design compliments all fishing rods well.
-And with an affordable price, this reel makes fly fishing accessible to all.
+The Lamson Liquid fly reel has a minimalist design that compliments all fishing rods well.
+Pretty lightweight with an affordable price, this reel makes fly fishing accessible to all.

 Then, the start-up inertia is close to zero.
 The arbor is quite large; hence you can easily retrieve your line without winding it up a lot.
 The capacity to store lines is also pretty high.

 This is a die-cast reel, so I was expecting it to be a bit brittle.
 And it is!
 Lamson Liquid is a solid reel with a smooth drag that works flawlessly even in cold weather, reel finish is awesome.
 You can use this reel for a heavy action without getting disappointed.
 An amazing high-end reel for 1/3 the price.
 Surely one of the best fly reels under $150.